V. Krishnaswamy Iyer: Honours

 In 1909, Krishnaswamy Iyer was elected to the Madras Legislative Council representing the Madras University.
 He was appointed a judge of the Madras High Court by the then Governor of Madras, Arthur Lawley, in 1909.
 The very same year, Krishnaswamy was awarded the Kaiser-I-Hind gold medal for his philanthropic activities.
 In 1911, he was appointed member of the Executive Council of the Governor of Madras.

-V. Krishnaswamy Iyer Street, a prominent street in Mylapore, Chennai is named after Krishnaswamy.
+V. Krishnaswamy Iyer Avenue, a prominent cul-de-sac in Mylapore, Chennai is named after Krishnaswamy.

 Death

 Krishnaswamy Iyer died in Madras, on 28 December 1911 at the age of 48.

 Family

 Krishnaswamy Iyer was married to Balambal.
-The couple had two sons, K. Balasubramania Aiyar and K. Chandrasekaran and four daughters, K. Balasindari Ammal, K. Savithri Ammal, K. Subbulakshmi Ammal and K. Saraswati Ammal.
+The couple had two sons, K. Balasubramania Aiyar and K. Chandrasekaran and four daughters, K. Balasundari Ammal, K. Savithri Ammal, K. Subbulakshmi Ammal and K. Saraswati Ammal.
 Two of his daughters even though they have very little schooling, Savithri Ammal and Saraswati Ammal themselves later blossomed into writers in Tamil and English.

 Balasubramania Iyer was a director of the Indian Bank.
 He and Chandrasekhar Iyer were both successively secretaries of the Madras Sanskrit College and made it grow into a great organization.
 Balasubramania iyer was an MLC in Tamil Nadu and was also a member of the syndicate of Madras University.
 Chandrasekhara Iyer was a co-founder and vice president of the Music Academy.
+His great grand-daughter, Prabha Sridevan, also became a Judge of the Madras High Court, between 2000 and 2010.
+She later on went to head the Intellectual Property Appellate Board of India.

+His great-great grandson, Srinath Sridevan, the sixth generation of this family, too is a lawyer, and is a Senior Advocate at the Madras High Court.